 - Branches: branches rubbing versus each other can trigger damage to the bark.
 Prune branches properly so branches do not get braided.

 - Yard devices: don; t get lawn devices near to the tree trunks as this can trigger major damage to the bark.

 Trees normally thrive well in existing moisture conditions and don’t require any additional watering.
 However, depending upon your local climate, you may have to water your trees during extended periods of dry spell.
 If you do have to water trees in the summertime, a periodic deep watering is preferred to a regular misting.
 In winter season trees should not require any watering.

 We’ve previously blogged about pruning trees as it’s an essential part of tree upkeep.
 It’s something you can do yourself if you understand exactly what you are doing, otherwise you can always hire an expert.
 The main points to look out for are:.

 - Crossing branches: get rid of the smaller sized branch so the stronger one can grow without being harmed.

 - Broken and dead branches: a tidy cut will help the tree heal.

 Low branches: get rid of branches that are low and are vulnerable to damage (i.e. by an effect).
 You can also eliminate low branches for visual functions.

 Keep soil healthy.

-Plant grass or some type of ground cover.
-Dead plant product will decay in the ground and enhance the soil.
-Ensure your plants can flourish in the shade and that their roots do not take on the tree.
+- Plant grass or some type of ground cover.
+Dead plant material will decay in the ground and enhance the soil.
+Ensure your plants can thrive in the shade and that their roots do not take on the tree.